80/twenty

 Inches

-seeing inches in time
+seeing inches of time

 little spaces